 Grand Hotel et de Milan, Gothic Revival hotel in central Milan, Italy

-During renovation work in the 1990s, workers discovered a Roman defensive wall from the 3rd century beneath the building.
-This ancient structure is now visible in one of the hotel's restaurant areas.
+During renovation work in the 1990s, workers uncovered a section of a Roman defensive wall dating to the 3rd century beneath the building.
+That ancient structure is now on view in one of the hotel's dining areas, so guests can see it during a meal.

 The community of curious travelers